-It has been said that the loudest word in the world is your name, because it is who you are, it is how you have been identified to the world and it is a huge part of your self-perception.
-Place-names can create strong mental images and add building blocks of self-identity that give way to a treasured sense of “where I’m from” or “who I really am.”
-These feelings of place to which mountain folk cling help define a majestic home shared by those who live there.
+It has been said that the loudest word in the world is your own name.
+It is who you are, it is how you have been identified to the world and it is a huge part of your self-perception.
+Place-names can create strong mental images and add building blocks of self-identity that underscore a treasured sense of “where I’m from” or “who I really am.”
+These powerful feelings of place to which mountain folk cling help define a sense of home shared by those who live there.

-Such is the name Balsam Range to a group of five outstanding acoustic musicians and singers from Haywood County, North Carolina.
+Such is the name Balsam Range to a group of five outstanding acoustic musicians and singers from North Carolina.
 For their band name, they thoughtfully and respectfully adopted the name of a majestic range of mountains that surround part of their home county of Haywood, NC where the Smokies meet the Blue Ridge, the Balsam Range.